gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 Make sure you drag the wire from the correct connector on the Switch node (the top one, but you can hover over the node to see which connector is which) to the next node in the flow.
 In this case, that'll be our LDDS75 Function node.

+#### 6. InfluxDB out

-5. Add an **InfluxDB out** node to the Function node to store the data in InfluxDB.
+Add an **InfluxDB out** node to the Function node to store the data in InfluxDB.
     - Double-click the node to configure it.
     - Name the node `Local InfluxDB`
     - Click the `+` icon next to the "Server" field to create a new InfluxDB server configuration
-    - Fill in the configuration:
+    - Fill in the InfluxDB server properties:
    ```
-   Name: Local InfluxDB
+   Name: [your org name, copy this from your credentials file]
    Version: 2.0
    URL: http://localhost:8086
    Token: [paste in your InfluxDB token from your credentials file]
+   Leave other settings as is
    ```
     - `Add` to save the server configuration

-    - Now, in the InfluxDB Out node configuration:
+   Now, in the InfluxDB Out node configuration:
     ```
+   Name: Local InfluxDB
+   Server: [should be the server you just set up]
    Organization: [your org name, copy this from your credentials file]
    Bucket: sensors [also in the credentials file]
    Measurement: [leave blank]
    Time precision: `Nanoseconds`
      ```

 ![Configuring the InfluxDB out node](/images/tutorial-extras/004-images/node-red-influxdb-out-node-configure.png)

- Click `Done` to save the node.
+ Click `Done` to save the node, then click `Deploy` in the top-right.

-7. If you haven't already, connect the nodes by dragging a wire from one node to the other.
-   - MetSci LDDS75 Input → Parse JSON → Switch → LDDS75 Function → InfluxDB out

 ![Connecting the nodes](/images/tutorial-extras/004-images/node-red-ldds-basic-flow-no-debug.png)

+#### 7. Debug

-8. Now, the pro move here is to add in Debug nodes.
+Now, the pro move here is to add in Debug nodes.
 It's not required, but it's what I've done.
 Add a Debug node to every one our regular nodes.
 That way we'll see what's going through the whole flow the next time we have a packet come through.

 For all of those:
 ```
 - Set Output to `msg.payload`
 - Name it something descriptive
 ```

-9. Deploy and test:
+#### 8. Deploy and test

 With your flow set up, click `Deploy` in the top-right.

 ![Deploying the flow](/images/tutorial-extras/004-images/node-red-flow-with-debug-deploy.png)